- What is Learning Lab?

 Does a Learning Lab subscription include access to the USGBC course catalog subscription?

-No, the Learning Lab subscription is separate from the USGBC course catalog subscription, and purchase of one of the subscriptions does not include access to the other.
+No, the Learning Lab subscription is separate from the USGBC course catalog subscription, and the purchase of one of the subscriptions does not include access to the other.
 The two subscriptions must be purchased separately.

 I want to purchase access to Learning Lab for my organization.
 How do I share access with my colleagues?